What end of life benefits does pet insurance offer?

 Hartville

-Hartville covers end-of-life expenses under its accident-only policy and its Complete Coverage℠ policy.
+Hartville covers euthanasia, burial and cremation expenses under its accident-only policy and its Complete Coverage℠ policy.
 Both policies also include coverage for prescription food and supplements when required to treat covered conditions.
 However, they do not cover house call fees.

 Lemonade

 Lemonade’s base accident and illness policy is just that — basic to keep its premiums competitive.
-However, Lemonade offers various add-ons that pet parents can select for additional coverage.
-Pet owners can opt-in for end-of-life remembrance and benefits, which include coverage for humane euthanasia, cremation and commemorative items.
+However, Lemonade offers various add-ons that pet parents can opt into, such as end-of-life and remembrance and benefits, which include coverage for humane euthanasia, cremation and memorial items.

 Unlike most pet insurance companies, Lemonade’s end-of-life coverage reimburses vet-recommended euthanasia for pre-existing conditions.
 This add-on is not subject to your base policy deductibles and reimbursement rates.
 Reimbursement is capped at $500 per policy year.